survex: an R package for explaining machine learning survival models: Implementation and functionalities

 Explanations obtained by the \texttt{model\_profile()} function reveal the influence of a specific variable on the model's predictions.
 They are constructed based on one of two distinct methodologies: partial dependence plots \citep{pdp} or accumulated local effects \citep{ale}.
 Moreover, for insight into potential interaction effects, \textbf{survex} offers the \texttt{model\_profile\_2d()} function, which generates profiles for two variables.

 Using the \texttt{predict\_parts()} function results in explanations that reveal the contributions of variables to a model's prediction for a selected observation.
-In \textbf{survex}, these insights can be obtained using one of the two methodologies specialized for survival analysis.
-The default method is \textbf{SurvSHAP(t)} \citep{survshap}, leveraging SHAP values applied to the survival function to give the variable attributions at different times, alongside their aggregations over time.
-Alternatively, the \textbf{SurvLIME} approach fits a surrogate Cox model in the local neighborhood of the selected observation and uses its coefficients as the explanation.
+In \textbf{survex}, these insights can be obtained using one of the two methodologies.
+The default method is SurvSHAP(t) \citep{survshap}, leveraging SHAP values applied to the survival function to give the variable attributions at different times, alongside their aggregations over time.
+Alternatively, the SurvLIME approach fits a surrogate Cox model in the local neighborhood of the selected observation and uses its coefficients as the explanation.

 The \texttt{predict\_profile()} function is related to explanations concerning a single variable's impact on a specific prediction.
-These insights are derived via the individual conditional expectation (ICE) method \citep{ice}, also known as the \textit{ceteris paribus} method, as it involves altering the values of a single variable while keeping all others constant.
-ICE results can be analyzed together with partial dependence plots, which are their average.
+These insights are derived via the individual conditional expectation method \citep{ice}, also known as the \textit{ceteris paribus} method, as it involves altering the values of a single variable while keeping all others constant.
+These results can be analyzed together with partial dependence plots, which are their average.

-The \texttt{model\_survshap()} function streamlines the process of accessing SurvSHAP(t) explanations for a specified ensemble of instances.
+The \texttt{model\_survshap()} function streamlines the process of accessing SurvSHAP(t) explanations for a specified set of observations.
 Beyond individual explanations, this function aggregates SurvSHAP(t) values, revealing global insights into the model's behavior.
 Moreover, it incorporates accessible visualization methods, including SurvSHAP(t) bee swarm and dependence plots, inspired by the well-established \textbf{shap} Python package \citep{shap}.

+It should be noted that methods using permute-and-predict mechanism have been criticized for producing misleading results when dealing with strongly correlated variables \citep{Hooker2019UnrestrictedPF}, and there are alternative methods specifically designed to address these challenges \citep{Delicado2019UnderstandingCP}.
+Thus, techniques like permutation variable importance, individual conditional expectation and partial dependence plots should be used cautiously.